mtlhousingproject/mtlhousingproject.github.io/README.md

 *Insert clause about data accuracy**

-This project is in it\'92s early stages.
+This project is in it's early stages.

 Contact: mgnwylie3@gmail.com (temporary contact).